MasameEh/Parking_App/README.md

 User Login: Registered users can log in to their accounts using their email and password.

-There are multiple customers and multiple parking lots.

 A customer can make a reservation in any of the parking lots.

 Whenever a reservation is created, its state becomes pending.